Category: ASA Men’s Major Fast Pitch

 Percy McConner (From Pontiac, MI), Tip Top Tailors – Pitched the other 2 victories for Toronto, one was a 1-0 perfect game over the Phillips 66 Oilers.

 The Bombers were awarded a win via forfeit over the Grumman Yankees.
 Clearwater scored a run in the 5th inning on a close play and the Grumman catcher argued the call and was ejected by the umpire.
 The Grumman players left the field and when they did not return by a specified time, the game was awarded to Clearwater 7-0.
-Herb Dudley and Roy Stephenson were both engaged in a nice pitcher’s dual at the time of the forfeit.
+Herb Dudley and Roy Stephenson were both engaged in a nice pitcher’s duel at the time of the forfeit.
 No stats counted for this game.

 The 1950 Clearwater Bombers went through their local District, State, Regional and National tournament without allowing a single run to be scored on them.